FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Meeting of the Climate Action Biodiversity and Environment SPC/Minutes - Meeting of the Climate Action Biodiversity and Environment SPC - 9th February 2021.md

 I will move at the next Meeting that Limerick City and County Council introduce an “Ancient

-Tree” scheme to encourage the planting or retention of a single community tree in all new--- 4
+Tree” scheme to encourage the planting or retention of a single community tree in all new
+---
+4

 housing developments and suitable existing communities with the Council and community